framedsc/Sitesource/markdown/GameGuides/journey.md

 ### Camera Control

+@alert important
-NOTE: You will need to toggle the camera on then off at least once before all the controls work.
+You will need to toggle the camera on then off at least once before all the controls work.
+@end

 When activated, the camera faces 180° from the player's direction.
 Camera movement is tied to the world space, i.e. the directions are relative to what the game world thinks is North, South, East, and West.
-When turning the camera these directions will reverse.
+When turning the camera, these directions will reverse.
 This is expected behavior.
-Camera rotation controls reamain constant.
+Camera rotation controls remain constant.

 A gamepad can be used to control the freecam, but a keyboard can be more precise.

 ### Disabling Barrel Distortion and Vignette

-The game uses a barrell distortion effect that prevents the depth buffer from aligning correctly.
+The game uses a barrel distortion effect that causes the depth buffer to be out of alignment.
 Download and install this [3D Vision Fix](https://helixmod.blogspot.com/2021/04/journey.html) to disable that effect as well as the vignette effects used in some scenes.

 ### RealLongExposure.fx